South Asian herders fight for right to roam as pressure to settle grows

 In Mongolia, Kyrgyzstan and Tajikistan, rangelands management is largely led by herder communities with help from local authorities, he said, urging other Central Asian countries to adopt similar policies.

-In South Asia, Afghanistan is the only country that recognises pastoralism and has policies to protect rangelands, which cover about 45% of the country’s land area, according to the South Asia Pastoralists’ Alliance.
+In South Asia, Afghanistan is the only country that recognizes pastoralism and has policies to protect rangelands, which cover about 45% of the country’s land area, according to the South Asia Pastoralists’ Alliance.

 While transnational migration was once common in the region, hardened borders and conflicts over land have forced pastoralists to change their migration routes, said Anu Verma of the Maldhari Rural Action Group (MARAG), a herders’ advocacy.